Zorlin/pioneerFS/FEATURES.md

+Chain uploading:
+* It should be possible to upload a file to a single SP, while having that SP upload the data it's receiving to two other SPs, as it receives it.
+Which can then do the same to other SPs, up to the limit of the replication the client paid for.

 The Feed:
 * People can run a full node, which indexes the entire network and all transactions and history, then streams it into an append-only log to serve as a source of truth/data feed for the network.
 That append only log can have access to it bought and sold on Pioneer.
 It can be sold as a "pay per view" data source, where nodes can pay to download the latest version of it, for purposes like displaying data visualisations and querying.
 Clients should pay just *barely* above the pure cost of bandwidth (maybe 5 bps).
 In practice, the Pioneer Foundation will be the primary feed runner, but anyone can run their own and maybe even get paid by further third parties who validate them against each other - you can get paid for being a verifiable source of truth to validate other sources of truth.
 * Open source projects can request grants for free Feed access.